edtechhub/zotero-edtechhub/README.md

 - ETH Duplicate attachment.
 Duplicates the attachment.

 ## Other features.
+### Merges
 The plugin affects item merges.
 When items are merged, the fields of each item prior to the merge are added to a note.
 Helpful if an merge has lead to loss of information.

+### Warning if plugins aren't installed
+We always use these plugins (for Zotero, at the EdTech Hub).
+The EdTech Hub plugin therefore warns the user if these are not installed:
+- short-dois
+- Zutilo
+- ZotFile

 # Reporting errors